Robby Ashford

-Robert Logan Ashford (born October 1, 2002) is an American college football quarterback, for the Wake Forest Demon Deacons.
-He previously played for the Auburn Tigers, the Oregon Ducks and the South Carolina Gamecocks.
+Robert Logan Ashford (born October 1, 2002) is an American former college football quarterback for the Oregon Ducks, Auburn Tigers, South Carolina Gamecocks, and Wake Forest Demon Deacons.

 Early life

 Ashford grew up in Hoover, Alabama and attended Hoover High School.
 Ashford was rated a four-star recruit and initially committed to play college football and baseball at Ole Miss.
 He later de-committed and ultimately signed to play at Oregon.

 College career

 Oregon

 Ashford began his college career at Oregon.
 He did not appear in any games for the football team in two seasons.
 Ashford played for Oregon's baseball team during his freshman year, playing in 20 games as an outfielder and batting .200.
 He decided to focus solely on football after his freshman year.
 Following the end of his second football season, Ashford entered the NCAA transfer portal.

 Auburn

 On January 17, 2022, Ashford transferred to Auburn.
 He made his first career start against LSU on October 1, 2022, throwing for 337 yards in a 21–17 loss.
 Ashford passed for 1,613 yards with seven touchdown and seven interceptions while also rushing for 710 yards and seven touchdowns in 2022.

 On December 15, 2023, Ashford announced that he would be entering the transfer portal for the second time.